Deliciaes/CuteCatsAdoption/README.md

 # Cute Cats Adoption

-Adoption center where you can browse the cats up for adoption.
+My first school project in php (yrgo WU21).
+I chose the theme: Adoption center where you can browse the cats up for adoption.

 # Installation

 Start a localhost via your terminal and navigate to the index.php file via your web browser.
-A live demo is available at: https://deliciaes.com/cutecatsadoption
+A live demo is available at: https://cutecatsadoption.deliciaes.com

 # Code Review